History of the National Hockey League on United States television: 2005–07 (NBC and OLN/Versus)

 Like NBC, games aired on The NHL on Versus usually featured teams based in the United States, with the exception of playoffs.
 In the case of playoffs, Versus would occasionally simulcast TSN or CBC, although this mostly occurred in 2005–06; in seasons after and up to the creation of NBC Sports Net, Versus made a greater commitment in offering its own production whenever possible.
 After the NBC takeover they still occasionally used a few Comcast SportsNet feeds.

 The selection of teams for The NHL on Versus was somewhat more diverse (possibly due to there being more game slots to air) than its broadcast partner, NBC.
 Because of inordinately high ratings in the Buffalo and Pittsburgh markets, Versus made note to air a significant number of games featuring the Buffalo Sabres and Pittsburgh Penguins.
 The New York Rangers, Philadelphia Flyers, Detroit Red Wings, and Boston Bruins also got selected regularly, frequently at or near the maximum of nine appearances per team during the regular season.

 Any regular season game selected by Versus aired exclusively on that network.
 During the playoffs, Versus' first-round and second-round games were subject to blackouts in the participating teams' regional markets (although they had exclusivity for two second-round games per series).
-Versus regained full national coverage for its Conference and Stanley Cup Final telecasts.
+Versus regained full national coverage for its Conference and Stanley Cup Finals telecasts.

-In 2006, NBC televised Game 1 of the Eastern Conference Finals between the Sabres and the Carolina Hurricanes on the same day as the Preakness.
-Before the game, Bill Clement advised the audience that in the event that the game went into overtime, it would be televised on Versus, or OLN as it was known at the time.
+In 2006, NBC televised Game 1 of the Eastern Conference Finals between the Buffalo Sabres and the Carolina Hurricanes on the same day as the Preakness.
+Before the game, Bill Clement advised the audience that in the event that the game went into overtime, it would be televised on OLN.
 The Sabres won the game in regulation.

 For the 2006–07 season, NBC broadcast three regional games per weekend of coverage during the regular season.
 They also scheduled ten coverage windows during the playoffs (not including Stanley Cup Finals).
 The additional broadcasts were expected to replace the Arena Football League, which NBC dropped after the 2006 season as previously mentioned.
 NBC also produced two games per week in high definition, up from one in 2005–06.